 Dr. Keeley attended public school in Windsor and Essex District High School.
 He graduated M.D. from the University of Western Ontario in 1941.
 He interned at Victoria Hospital in London from 1941-1942.

 Dr. Keeley was married to Faith Elizabeth “Betty” Patterson on Valentine’s Day, 1942 in Windsor.
-She was born in England on the 29th of August, 1917 the daughter of Thomas Dorrington Patterson and the former Grace Robertson Turnbull.
+Mrs. Keeley was born in England on the 29th of August, 1917 the daughter of Thomas Dorrington Patterson and the former Grace Robertson Turnbull.
 Her parents were both born in Ontario but they were married in Surrey, England on the 18th of November, 1916.
 Mrs. Keeley’s father served with the 13th Brigade of the Canadian Field Artillery during WWI.
 Mrs. Keeley immigrated to Ontario in 1918.
 In 1921, the Patterson family was residing at 838 Dufferin Ave., in London, Ontario.
-Mrs. Keeley had 2 younger brothers; Ian Patterson and Dr. Thomas Dermot Patterson.
+Mrs. Keeley had 2 younger brothers; Ian Patterson and (Dr.) Thomas Dermot Patterson.
 After a brief honeymoon, Dr. Keeley headed to Halifax at the end of February 1942 to begin his service during WWII.

 Dr. Keeley took post-graduate training in surgery at the University of Western Ontario from 1946 to 1948.
 He passed his examination for the Fellowship in the Royal College of Surgeons F.R.C.S (C) in 1948.
 He became a Fellow of the American College F.A.C.S.

 Dr. Keeley was President of the Chatham Maroons Hockey Association and he was one of the founding members of the Maple City Golf and Country Club.
 He was also a member of the Kent Club of Chatham.
-Dr Keeley received may honors for his community involvement, including being honored with Chatham Kent Citizen of the Year.
+Dr Keeley received many honors for his community involvement, including being honored with Chatham-Kent Citizen of the Year.
 He also received the Glenn Sawyer Service Award from the Ontario Medical Association.

 Dr. Keeley retired in the early 1990’s.
 He enjoyed playing golf, carving ducks and totem poles and he was a sports fan.

 Mrs. Keeley died on the 29th of December, 2002.
 Dr. Keeley died on the 7th of May, 2006.
 Dr. and Mrs. Keeley were buried at Maple Leaf Cemetery in Chatham.